Tanzyingsz/DDM-Dissertation/Online survey round1.md

 - changing colours in the middle section is too distracting for the eye, it's 'noisy' （1/5）
 - the colour changing area and the blue section above it is not transitioned well.
 Maybe add some noise pattern to mix them better. （1/5）
 - the main message is not clear （1/5）
+- "The colorful world" slide's colour is not actually the colour of different races people.
+It would make more sense if the colour switch between natural skin colours(1/5)
+- In the menu, the main page logo is so small that user can hardly get back (1/5) -In the "about us" page, the rolling list on the bottom keeps distracting user.
+And the reasons provided in this page need some icon to explain themselves better(1/5)

 **REMARK:**